Abbi Grant

-Abbi Grant (born 11 December 1995) is a Scottish footballer who plays as a forward for Durham W.F.C. in the Women's Super League 2 and for the Scotland national team.
+Abbi Grant (born 11 December 1995) is a Scottish footballer who plays as a forward.
+Grant has previously played for various clubs in Scotland, Belgium, Greece and England, and represented the Scotland national team.

 Club career

 On 13 March 2012, Grant left Rangers to join Forfar Farmington.
 On 13 February 2014, after two years with Forfar, Grant signed with Glasgow City.
 She moved to Hibernian in 2015.
 She also played for Celtic before being re-signed by Glasgow City in 2016.

 Grant signed for Belgian club Anderlecht in January 2019 and went on to win the Belgian Super League.

 Grant then signed for Birmingham City in the FA Women's Super League on a two-year deal in July 2019.
 Birmingham City head coach Marta Tejedor welcomed Grant as a "valuable acquisition".
 Tejedor added: "Abbi is a young and talented player who will give speed and versatility to our attack in different positions of the field."

 On 21 July 2021, Grant signed for Leicester City ahead of their first WSL season.
 She returned to Glasgow City for a third time in January 2022, on loan until the end of the season.

+On 4 June 2024, the forwared signed for Women's Super League 2 club Durham ahead of the 2024–25 season, having previously played for Greek A Division side Panathinaikos.